eduardkrgr/katacoda-scenarios/executeCommand/step3.md

-Please change the folder to &#39;jump-the-queue/java/jtqj&#39;.

-`cd jump-the-queue/java/jtqj`{{execute T1}}

-Use the following devon command to build the java project.

-`devon mvn clean install`{{execute T1}}

-The maven command 'clean' will clear the target directory beforehand.

-Change Directory
+Change directory to the directory where we want to execute the command.
+ With the next command we also open a new Terminal so you have to execute it twice.
-`cd /root/devonfw/workspaces/main/jump-the-queue/java/jtqj/server `{{execute T2 }}
+`cd /root/devonfw/software/node/node_modules/http-server/ `{{execute T2 }}

-Run devon mvn spring-boot:run with this bash-command.
+Run http-server -p 9090 with this bash-command.

-`devon mvn spring-boot:run `{{execute T2 }}
+`http-server -p 9090 `{{execute T2 }}

-Now the Java Server should be running.